DemocracyDevelopers/raire-rs/README.md

 # Running original RAIRE examples and interpreting the answers.

-There is a program produced, `parse_raire_csv` that reads the original files and produces a RAIRE JSON format.
+There is a program produced, `parse_raire_csv` that reads the original example files in [https://github.com/michelleblom/audit-irv-cp/tree/raire-branch](https://github.com/michelleblom/audit-irv-cp/tree/raire-branch) and produces a RAIRE JSON format.
 Run `./target/release/parse_raire_csv --help` for all options.